The Early Childhood Teaching Assistant position is for an Infant/Toddler classroom.

 Operating days are Monday through Friday with varied working hours between 6:00 a.m. and 6:00 p.m.

-High school diploma or equivalent certificate; at least one course or 100 hours of work experience in child development and/or early childhood education; subject to Bureau of Criminal Investigation check; current first aid, communicable disease, and child abuse recognition certification and/or training within 120 days of employment.
+High school diploma or equivalent; at least 1 course or (100 hours) work experience in child development and/or early childhood education; subject to Bureau of Criminal Investigation check; current first aid, communicable disease, and child abuse recognition certification and/or training within 120 days of employment.

 Job Category: Civil Service